J-Uptegraph/CORI-Robot/README.md

 CORI aims to streamline domestic chores, starting with laundry sorting, using ROS 2 and simulation tools.
 The goal is to create a platform for learning and prototyping, paving the way for practical home robotics.

-> “I want AI to do my laundry and dishes so that I can do my art and writing, not for AI to do my art and writing so that I can do my laundry and dishes.”
+> I read a quote once that said, “I want AI to do my laundry and dishes so that I can do my art and writing, not for AI to do my art and writing so that I can do my laundry and dishes.” and I built CORI for exactly that reason.
 > — Johnathan Uptegraph

 ---